-- provision of certain services, such as administrative services and should the Group be unable to deliver these services, the Company would have difficulty in continuing to trade; - participation in the Group's notional cash pooling arrangements, of which £4,258,767 was held at 31 July 2020.
-In the event of a default by the Group, the Company may not be able to access its cash balance within the pooling arrangement; - recovery of receivables of £61,222,847 from fellow Group undertakings as of 31 July 2020.
-If these receivables are not able to be recovered when forecast by the Company, then the Company may have difficulty in continuing to trade; and - revenue from other Group entities or key contracts that may be terminated in the event of a default by the Group.
+- provision of certain services, such as administrative support services and should the Group be unable to deliver these services, the Company would have difficulty in continuing to trade; and - participation in the Group's notional cash pooling arrangements, of which £14,685,051 was held at 31 July 2020.
+In the event of a default by the Group, the Company may not be able to access its cash balance within the pooling arrangement.